Quincy, Missouri

 Quincy was platted in 1848.
 The community most likely was named after U.S. President John Quincy Adams.
 A post office called Quincy has been in operation since 1850.

+The Quincy post office originally provided service in central Montgomery Township, while a post office at Bledsoe provided for southernmost Montgomery Township.

 Quincy Public Hall was listed on the National Register of Historic Places in 1995.